FaisalHammad1999/futureproofwiki/MacOS-Setup.md

     + In your terminal, run `node -v`
     + If you see a version number eg. `v12.19.0` then your install was successful!
     + You should also get version numbers back for `npm -v` and `npx -v`

+- Install Node Version Manager [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md) is a great tool that lets us switch between node versions.
+This can be extremely useful when working with others.
+    + In your terminal, run `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.36.0/install.sh | bash`
+    + Confirm the install with `nvm ls`
+    + If `nvm ls` gives you an error, see [Troubleshooting](https://github.com/getfutureproof/fp_guides_wiki/wiki/MacOS-Setup#Troubleshooting) below
+    + Install a new version of nvm with `nvm install <version>` eg `nvm install 12.19.0`
+    + You can install as many different versions of node as you like and switch between them with `nvm use <version>

 - Install your first global node package
     + `npm install -g laughs`
     + `ha` - wait for a joke!